-Samuel Spital is the Director of Litigation & General Counsel at the Legal Defense Fund (LDF).
+Samuel “Sam” Spital is Associate Director-Counsel of the Legal Defense Fund (LDF).

-Sam maintains an active docket of his own cases, including several high-profile criminal justice, voting rights, and education matters.
-He is lead counsel in NAACP v.
+He was lead counsel in NAACP v.
 USPS, in which LDF and our co-counsel Public Citizen secured a historic injunction requiring that the United States Postal Service implement “Extraordinary Measures” to ensure the timely delivery of ballots in advance of the 2020 election.
 In LDF v.
-Trump, Sam was a key member of the LDF team that successfully challenged a Presidential Commission on “Election Integrity,” which the Trump Administration created to support the former President’s false claims about widespread voter fraud.
+Trump, Sam was a key member of the LDF team that successfully challenged a Presidential Commission on “Election Integrity,” which the first Trump Administration created to support the President’s false claims about widespread voter fraud.
 In Stout v.
 Jefferson County Board of Education, Sam was among the LDF attorneys who persuaded the Eleventh Circuit Court of Appeals that a small city in Jefferson County, Alabama was motivated by racial discrimination in seeking to secede from the racially diverse county school district.

 A recognized expert in death penalty litigation, Sam represented LDF-client Duane Buck in Buck v.
 Davis, in which the Supreme Court held that Mr. Buck’s constitutional rights were violated when his appointed trial counsel presented an “expert” who falsely testified that Mr. Buck was more likely to commit future acts of criminal violence because he is Black.
 Sam also successfully represented two men sentenced to death as teenagers in Alabama and Florida, in which the Eleventh Circuit Court of Appeals overturned their sentences because their trial attorneys failed to investigate compelling mitigating evidence.